On June 9, 2013 we bicycled from Slatington to Cementon PA on the D&L Trail. We parked at the Slatington access and the rest rooms there are now open.

 Slate Heritage Trail Entrance

-Looking back towards the Slatedale Trail As you enter the trail to Cementon, on your right is a small parking area and the entrance to a side trail to Slatedale that is approx. 3 miles long.
+As you enter the trail to Cementon, on your right is a small parking area and the entrance to a side trail to Slatedale that is approx. 3 miles long.

 Old bridge foundations